google/prettytensor/docs/PrettyTensor.md

 Reshapes this tensor to the given spec.

-If a shape description is specified, resolve it as follows:
+A shape_spec can be a list or tuple of numbers specifying the new shape, but also may include the following shorthands for using values from the shape of the input:

-1. DIM_SAME will use the corresponding value from the current shape.
+1. DIM_SAME ('_') will use the corresponding value from the current shape.
-2. DIM_REST will put all the remaining values in the current shape.
-       Only one DIM_REST is allowed and it must be the last element.
+2. One -1 or DIM_REST ('*') can be used to specify the remainder of the values.
 3. An integer will be used as is.

 A compact syntax is also supported for setting shapes.
-If the new shape is only composed of DIM_SAME, DIM_REST and single digit integers, then a string can be passed in.
+If the new shape is only composed of DIM_SAME, DIM_REST/-1 and single digit integers, then a string can be passed in.
 Integers larger than 9 must be passed in as part of a sequence.

-Examples (assuming a rank 4 Tensor):

-1. Collapse to just a batch dimension: [DIM_SAME, 1] or '_1'.
-2. Flatten to a batch dimension: [DIM_SAME, DIM_REST] or '_*'.
+1. Flatten to a batch dimension (first by convention): [DIM_SAME, -1] or '_*'.
-3. Generate a single value along the depth dimension:
-   [DIM_SAME, DIM_SAME, DIM_SAME, 1] or '___1'.
-4. Generate length 11 tensors along the depth:
-   [DIM_SAME, DIM_SAME, DIM_SAME, 11].
-The compact syntax is not supported
-   in this case.
+2. Expand a Rank 2 Tensor so that it can be used as an image: '_11*'.
+The primary difference between this and `tf.reshape` is that `DIM_SAME` allows more shape inference possibilities.
+For example: given a shape of **[None, 3, 7]** if flattening were desired then the caller would have to compute the shape and request a reshape of **[-1, 21]** to flatten.
+Instead of brittle or repeated code, this can be inferred if we know that the first dim is being copied.

+Another example that is impossible to express as a list of integers is if the starting shape were **[None, 3, None]** and we wanted to do the same flattening.
+While the shape cannot be inferred, this can still be expressed as '_*' (A.K.A.
+[DIM_SAME, DIM_REST]).

 #### Args: